IsaqueReis/simple-notes/README.md

 - [ ] Create backend
 - [ ] Generate daily/weekly/montly reports
-- [ ] Bug: when deleting the task, clear the task timer
+- [ ] Bug: when deleting a task, clear the task timer

 ## Install the dependencies